jlparkI/xGPR/docs/FAQ.rst

 #. **Why doesn't xGPR have (insert my favorite kernel here)**

-   Currently we're planning to add a Tanimoto kernel and a random walk graph kernel in the near future.

    We might be interested in adding other kernels to xGPR, but with a few caveats.